-The Vikings are back – through new, awesome technology.
+The Vikings are back thanks to some amazing new technology.
 Participate in a rousing Viking show at The Viking Planet in Oslo and experience the dramatic Battle of Hafrsfjord at Viking House in Stavanger.

-You are sitting in a longship, surrounded by sweaty Vikings.
+Imagine that you are sitting in a longship, surrounded by tense Vikings.
 The ship is shaking vigorously.
 Out of nowhere, a whale appears on the surface, but the Vikings don’t seem to care at all.
-Suddenly, an arrow strikes your oarmate, and he rolls over – dead.
+Suddenly, an arrow strikes your oar mate, and he rolls over – dead.

-To offer new ways of experiencing the Viking Period, the centre has also implemented several other digital tools, such as a 270-degree cinema, interactive screens, and holograms.
+In order to offer new ways of experiencing the Viking Period, the centre has also introduced other digital tools, including a 270-degree cinema, interactive screens, and holograms.

 Historian Kim Hjardar was responsible for ensuring that all the details in the films are historically accurate, from clothing and buildings to the food, and, not least, the hairstyles.
 And yes, they might seem somehow familiar.

-“The hipster look, with long, full beards and close-cropped necklines, is as taken straight out of the Viking Period.
-Bowl cuts and middle partings were also popular a thousand years ago”, Hjardar says.
+“The hipster look, with long, full beards and close-cropped necklines, is taken straight out of the Viking Period.
+Bowl cuts and middle partings were also popular a thousand years ago,” says Hjardar.

-He also denies the resilient myth that Viking helmets had horns.
+He also denies the persistent myth that Vikings had horns on their helments.

-Globally, the interest in Vikings and the Viking Period has exploded in recent years, many thanks to international tv series such as “Vikings” and the Norwegian show “Norsemen”.
-But according to Kim Hjardar, new generations are constantly fascinated by the Vikings.
+Globally, interest in Vikings and the Viking Period has exploded in recent years, thanks in large part to TV series like “Vikings” and the Norwegian series “Norsemen”.
+But, according to Kim Hjardar, new generations are continually growing fascinated by the Vikings.

 It’s not only in Oslo that the Vikings have returned from the dead.
-In 2020, The Viking Planet will open in Bergen and Haugesund.
-And in the brand new Viking House in Stavanger, you can put on a VR headset, board a virtual Viking ship and relive the Battle of Hafrsfjord, a naval battle that was fought in the Hafrsfjord in 872 and resulted in the unification of Norway.
+In Viking House in Stavanger, you can put on a VR headset, board a virtual Viking ship and relive the Battle of Hafrsfjord, a naval battle fought in the Hafrsfjord in 872, which resulted in the unification of Norway.

-“With new VR technology, the story of the Viking king Harald Fairhair’s way to victory comes alive in a whole new way”, Tine Murphy, general manager of Viking House, says enthusiastically.
+“With new VR technology, the story of Viking King Harald Fairhair’s path to victory comes alive in a whole new way,” enthuses Tine Murphy, general manager of Viking House.

-Visit historical sites, take a sea voyage in a Viking ship, or go all the way and be a Viking for a day.
+Visit historical sites, embark on a sea voyage aboard a Viking ship, or go all out and be a Viking for a day!